paulkernfeld/contiguous-data-in-rust/README.md

 ## The `bytes` crate

 [bytes](https://docs.rs/bytes) provides `Bytes`, "an efficient container for storing and operating on contiguous slices of memory."
 One of its signature features is that, unlike `Vec`, it allows you to split ownership of data without copying.
-Unlike the other tools in this guide, the `bytes` crate can't store types `T`.
+Unlike the other tools in this guide, the `bytes` crate can't store types `T`, it can only store `u8`.

 ```rust
 use bytes::{BytesMut, BufMut};